 Here’s a condensed version of our GDPR Roadmap and steps taken on our journey:

-We have also worked on interfaces that allow you to address requests from your customers related to their rights for accessing any personal data that might be stored in your Hotjar account.
+We also worked on interfaces that allow you to address requests from your customers related to their rights for accessing any personal data that might be stored in your Hotjar account.

-Based on the research conducted by both our inside and outside counsels we are confident these changes will address the requirements of the GDPR.
+Based on the research conducted by both our inside and outside counsels we are confident these changes address the requirements of the GDPR.